c3730915/english-number-listening-trainer/README.md

 - Provides a dictation function.
 Separating each number with a space.
 If the number is correct, the corresponding background turns to green.
 If error turns red.

 Check video demo [here](https://www.youtube.com/watch?v=tUFpgp3q3RQ).

+# Attention external dependency is needed:
+you must download jacob-1.19-x64 at https://github.com/freemansoft/jacob-project/releases, and add the file into your JDK's bin dictionary.
+I've added this file into src/externalFile.